Georgia Department of Public Safety

 State law enforcement agency in U.S.

-The Georgia Department of Public Safety (GDPS) is a state body that is responsible for statewide law enforcement and public safety within the U.S. state of Georgia.
-The current Commissioner of the department is William W. Hitchens, who is also Colonel of the Georgia State Patrol.
+The Georgia Department of Public Safety (GDPS) is a state body responsible for statewide law enforcement and public safety within the U.S. state of Georgia.
+The Commissioner of the department is Colonel William W. Hitchens, III, who also commands the Georgia State Patrol.

 Divisions

 On February 28, 1974, the Georgia Bureau of Investigation (GBI) was made an independent agency separate from the Georgia Department of Public Safety.

-The department of Public Safety cooperates with the US Immigration and Customs Enforcement, designating full time personnel to detaining and investigating federal immigration offenses.
+The Department of Public Safety cooperates with U.S. Immigration and Customs Enforcement (ICE), dedicating personnel to joint public safety training programs.

 Georgia State Patrol

-The Georgia State Patrol is the highway patrol agency for the U.S. state of Georgia, which has jurisdiction anywhere in the state.
-GSP Troopers primarily operate on the long stretches of Interstate highway as well as providing SWAT team response to rural areas of the state.
+The Georgia State Patrol is the highway patrol agency for the U.S. state of Georgia, with jurisdiction spanning the entire state.
+GSP Troopers primarily operate on the interstate highways and provide specialized support, including SWAT team responses, to local and rural jurisdictions.

 A lieutenant colonel serves as commanding officer over field operations; the current Lieutenant Colonel is Kendrick Lowe.

 Georgia Capitol Police

-Georgia Capitol Police is one of the divisions of the Georgia Department of Public Safety responsible for law enforcement of the Capitol Hill area of Atlanta, Georgia.
-A Major serves as Director of Georgia Capitol Police; Major Gary Langford is the current adjutant.

-The Division is split into two units: